 bazel build tensorflow/examples/image_retraining:label_image && \ bazel-bin/tensorflow/examples/image_retraining/label_image \ --graph=/tmp/output_graph.pb --labels=/tmp/output_labels.txt \ --output_layer=final_result:0 \ --image=$HOME/flower_photos/daisy/21652746_cc379e0eea_m.jpg

 You should see a list of flower labels, in most cases with daisy on top

 (though each retrained model may be slightly different).
 You can replace the

 --image parameter with your own images to try those out, and use the C++ code

 as a template to integrate with your own applications.

-If you'd like to use the retrained model in a Python program this example from @eldor4do shows what you'll need to do.
+If you'd like to use the retrained model in your own Python program, then the

 Training on Your Own Categories